DenGian/typescript-solid/README.md

 SOLID is a set of 5 principles that helps you write good OOP code, and is considered one of the leading theories for modern code.

-1. Single responsibility
+1. S: Single responsibility principle.
-2. Open closed principle
+2. O: Open–closed principle.
-3. Liskov substitution
+3. L: Liskov substitution principle.
-4. Interface segregation
+4. I: Interface segregation principle.
-5. Dependency inversion
+5. D: Dependency inversion principle.

-### !SOLID!
+### ➡️ SOLID

 The 5 principles all serve the same purpose: